 The federal government has never done a study on this topic and individual cities and states do not do a good job of record keeping, so the data is spotty.

-In a National Public Radio story on car-bicycle accidents, Arizona bike blogger Ed Beighe researched Arizona car-bicycle crashes in 2009 and found that motor vehicle drivers were at fault 56 percent of the time.
+In a National Public Radio story on car-bicycle accidents, Arizona bike blogger Ed Beighe researched Arizona accidents in 2009 and found that motor vehicle drivers were at fault 56 percent of the time.
 The most common type of accident for cars and bicycles was the motorist hitting the biker from behind.
 This is also the most common type of two-vehicle accident in Arizona.

 Dedicated bike lanes are one strategy transportation planners use to decrease the frequency of motor vehicle-bike accidents by minimizing contact between the two.
 But do bicycle lanes really make a difference?